pryorlindsey-creator/SpecialEdTracker/replit.md

 Primary test student: User consistently works with Student 1 (ID: 5) which has 3 goals ("Literacy", "Behavior", and "Focus") for testing and data entry.
 Focus goal uses duration data collection type.
 All goals support full data entry workflow including duration-based measurements.
 All students now properly belong to user 4201332 for clean ownership during development.

+Goal limits: Each student can have a maximum of 10 goals (not required to have 10).
+Each goal can have up to 5 objectives.
+Current system enforces these limits during creation.

 ## Recent Changes

 - December 30, 2024: Created database administrator interface